 Some medical authorities are saying that because this damnable virus is mutating rapidly, we may need annual booster shots for each new strain.
 Guess maybe they could give it to us along with our annual flu shot.

 We’ve had quite a few people here, inmates and staff, catch the disease.
 Some have had to be hospitalized, and some have died, including a friend of mine I’d known for eight years.

 In here we deal with a man based on how he comports himself.
 We really don’t pay attention to what he’s in for, and usually don’t even know.
 Of course, there are those who delight in knowing, and in spreading rumors.
 A prison is a community.
 I’ve been the victim of rumermongers, based on a totally false rumor started by some lowlifes years ago.
 It goes away, and periodically pops its ugly head up again.
 I just ignore it, and carry on being myself.
 Life’s too short to worry about stupid people telling stupid tales.

 The COVID lockdown has also delayed completion of my next book.
 I’m calling it COSMIC DANCE II as a working title, but may publish it under another title.
 I’ll let everyone know when it’s published.

 About The Author: Bob Shell is a professional photographer, author and former editor in chief of Shutterbug Magazine.
 He is currently serving a 35 year sentence for involuntary manslaughter for the death of Marion Franklin, one of his former models.
-He is serving the 11th year of his sentence at Pocahontas State Correctional Facility, Virginia.
-To read more letters from prison by Bob Shell, click here: http://tonywardstudio.com/blog/bob-shell-political-correctness/
+He is serving the 13th year of his sentence at Pocahontas State Correctional Facility, Virginia.
+To read Bob Shell’s, first essay on civil war, click here: https://tonywarderotica.com/bob-shell-in-praise-of-ecdysiasts/